WebFiori/docs/background-tasks.md

 #### Force a Job to Execute Using Cron Web Interface

-If the envoronment variable `CRON_THROUGH_HTTP` is defined and is set to `true`, it will be possible to access cron web interface and use it to force a job to execute.
+If the environment variable `CRON_THROUGH_HTTP` is defined and is set to `true`, it will be possible to access cron web interface and use it to force a job to execute.
 The control panel can be accessed using any web browser by navigating to the URL `https://yoursite.com/cron`.
 If a password is set to protect the jobs, it will open a login page to enter protection password.

 <img src="assets/images/cron01.png" alt="Cron web interface.">

 #### Force a Job to Execute Using Command Line Interface

-Forcing a job to execute thorugh terminal is useful in case of debugging.
+Forcing a job to execute through terminal is useful in case of debugging.
 The terminal can be used to show the full output of executing a job.
 To force execution of a specific job, simply we have to run the following command:

 ```
 php webfiori cron p="pass" --force --show-log